tjgran01/GoodreadsEDA/README.md

 If you are running this script from scratch, be prepared to wait a while (about eight hours with the current author list).
-Might I recommend watching the entirely of <em>'Rotten'</em> on Netflix, and then making dinner, eating it, and reading a book while this program runs?
+Might I recommend watching the entirely of *'Rotten'* on Netflix, and then making dinner, eating it, and reading a book while this program runs?
 (Or do what I did and sleep)

 If you wish to run the scripts individually they should be run in this order: